-The Investigation regarding the complaint.
-The Complainant, Respondent, and other individuals or entities with relevant information regarding the complaint.
+The Investigator will gather information from the Complainant, Respondent, and other individuals or entities with relevant information regarding the complaint.
 The Complainant and Respondent will have an equal opportunity to be heard, to submit information, and to identify witnesses who may have relevant information.
 The investigator will record all interviews to maintain accuracy of the information.
-A transcription of these interviews will be created and made available for both parties to review for accuracy, but the recordings themselves are not permitted for review in order to maintain a level of privacy for individuals involved in the investigation.
+Attranscription of these interviews will be created and made available for both parties to review for accuracy, but the recordings themselves are not permitted for review in order to maintain a level of privacy for individuals involved in the investigation.

-The Investigator will share information collected related to the investigation with the Complainant and Respondent for comment or rebuttal before finalizing the report.
-Recommended changes or alterations to the final investigation will be considered by the Investigator.
+The Investigator will share information collected related to the investigation withthe Complainant and Respondent for comment or rebuttal before finalizing the report.
+Recommended changes or alterations to the final investigation will beconsidered by the Investigator.